-On 9 February, the Surface got another lease on life.
+On 9 February, the Surface got another lease on life — a lease that has finally made it to Australia as of the end of May.
 This version, known as the Surface Pro, tackles head-on many of the complaints about the original Surface RT — especially that model's compromised Windows RT operating system.
 The Surface Pro offers a full Windows 8 experience that works with older Windows software titles, packs a real Intel Core i5 processor and boldly stuffs the entire PC experience into a sleek and appealing tablet body that's just a tad thicker and heavier than the RT version.

 There's a lot to like here, if not to love.
 While the Surface Pro isn't the first Windows 8 tablet, it may well be the best one to date, at least in terms of design.
 The magic here is in the details: the ingenious detachable keyboard cover and the included pressure-sensitive stylus both go a long way toward setting the Surface Pro apart from the other laptops, tablets and hybrids we've seen so far.